Arpara Union

 Arpara Union (আড়পাড়া ইউনিয়ন) is a union parishad of Shalikha Upazila, in Magura District, Khulna Division of Bangladesh.
 The union has an area of 26.05 km2 and as of 2001 had a population of 19,055.
 There are 17 villages and 11 mouzas in the union.

-There are four secondary schools in the union: Arpara Government Ideal High School, Arpara Girls High School, Avoya Charan High School, and Srehatto Secondary High School.
+There are four secondary schools in the union: Arpara Government Ideal High School, which was nationalized on 13 September 2018, Arpara Girls High School, Avoya Charan High School, and Srehatto Secondary High School.